Milford Haven: History

 In the late 1850s, work began on a network of forts on both sides of the Milford Haven estuary, as a direct result of the Royal Commission on the Defence of the United Kingdom.
 They were designed with the intention of defending the United Kingdom against French invasion, although were never used for this purpose.
 Notable examples in the town were Fort Hubberstone in Gelliswick and Scoveston Fort to the north east of the town.

 By 1901, the town's population had reached 5,102, and by 1931 had further doubled to 10,104.
-During the First World War, the Haven was an assembly point for convoys to Gibraltar, and a base, under the command of R.N.R.
+In the First World War, the Haven was an assembly point for convoys to Gibraltar, and a base, under the command of R.N.R.
 Captain (and retired Admiral) Charles Holcombe Dare, to counter the activity of German U-boats off the coast of Pembrokeshire.
 The early twentieth century saw a period of increased urbanisation of the area; in the period from the First World War to 1937, 312 council houses were built, and public services, such as electricity supplies and sewerage, were completed.
 The steep gradient of the Rath was at this time constructed, and in 1939 Milford Haven Town Hall was opened on Hamilton Terrace, at that time possessing an inbuilt fire station.
 1939 also saw the opening of an outdoor swimming pool on the Rath.

-During the Second World War Milford Haven was chosen as a base for allied American troops, and roughly 1,000 American military personnel were housed in the town at this time.
+In the Second World War Milford Haven was chosen as a base for allied American troops, and roughly 1,000 American military personnel were housed in the town at this time.
 They manned an amphibious base which included a hospital built in Hakin and a docks complex at Newton Noyes.
 The base had a complement of 71 officers and 902 enlisted men, and played a rôle in preparations for D Day.
-Despite its strategic importance as the home of a large fish market, a mines depot, a flax factory, and housing numerous military personnel, Milford escaped serious damage from German bombings during the Second World War.
+Despite its strategic importance as the home of a large fish market, a mines depot, a flax factory, and housing numerous military personnel, Milford escaped serious damage by German bombing in the Second World War.
 In the summer of 1941 a bomb fell in fields near Priory Road, and later that year, a bomb damaged a house in Brooke Avenue.
 In neither instance were there casualties.

 In 1960, the Esso Company completed work on an oil refinery near the town, which opened despite environmental objections.
 This was followed by similar developments by many other chief oil companies in a 10-year period, including Texaco, Amoco, Gulf and BP.
 In 1974, Milford could boast an oil trade of 58,554,000 tons, which was three times the combined trade of all the other ports of Wales.
 In 1996 the area hit the headlines internationally when the oil tanker Sea Empress ran aground, causing a substantial oil spill.
 By the early 1980s, the Esso refinery was the second largest in the UK.